Jonish99/pands-problem-sheet/README.md

 ## [05 squareroot.py]

 ### Introduction:
     Although the learning objective of this PandD problem is to demonstrate the use of functions in python, it required using a level of maths beyond the normal scope of the programmer’s experience, Newton’s Method.
-It would be disingenuous, to copy and amend one the numerous examples of using python and comment the code without demonstrating an understanding of principle of Newton’s Method for approximating the square of a number and developing ones own code to that.
+It would be disingenuous, to copy and amend one the numerous examples of using python and comment the code without demonstrating an understanding of principle of Newton’s Method for approximating the square of a number and developing ones own code to dothat.

 ### To solve this PandD problem: